DILL LAB INCLUSION STATEMENT

 - Press release, September 15, 2020.
 CANR names special advisor to assist with faculty affairs

 - Press release, September 4, 2020.
 MSU doctoral candidate granted research award from Ecological Society of America

 - Press release, July 21, 2020.
 Fisheries and Wildlife postdoc earns award for outstanding paper in landscape ecology

 - Press release, October 30, 2019.
 Citizen scientists make big impact on big data, and the recent article.

 - Press release, October 21, 2019.
 U.S. protected areas do not meet international conservation targets for lakes, and the recent article.

 The members of the Data Intensive Landscape Limnology Lab at Michigan State University study inland lakes and their landscapes by the thousands.
 The lab, created in 2016, is co-directed by Drs.
 Patricia Soranno and Kendra Spence Cheruvelil, Professors in the Fisheries and Wildlife Department.

-The Data Intensive Landscape Limnology Lab conducts research at a variety of spatial and temporal scales and on a variety of lake physical, chemical, and biological characteristics.
-To conduct this research, we have benefited from collaborations with other sub-disciplines and disciplines including: stream and wetland scientists to study the integrated freshwater landscape; computer scientists and statisticians to develop and test novel methods to study ecosystems at these macroscales; and, philosophers and historians of science that consider the cultures and practices of open science and team science.
+We conduct research at multiple spatial and temporal scales, including the macroscale, as well as a variety of lake physical, chemical, and biological characteristics.
+To conduct this research, we have had to incorporate approaches not only from data-intensive science, but also open science and team science.
+To do so, it has been essential for us to collaborate with other scholars from other sub-disciplines and disciplines including: stream and wetland scientists to study the integrated freshwater landscape; computer scientists and statisticians to develop and test novel methods to study ecosystems at these macroscales; and, philosophers and historians of science and psychologists to study the cultures and practices of data-intensive science.